wasp-lang/haskell-handbook/forall.md

 While normaly `forall` plays a role of the "universal quantifier", it can also play a role of the "existential quantifier" (depends on the situation).

-What does this mean and how can `forall` be used?
-Below we explain it in relatively simple fashion!
+What does this mean and how can `forall` be used in Haskell?
+Read on to find out!

 NOTE: we assume you are comfortable with basic polymorphism in Haskell.

 ## Quick match/logic reminder